 Angiogenesis and Tumor Microenvironment

 Our laboratory investigates the interactions between genetically altered cancer cells and the ostensibly normal host tissues in which tumors arise, progress and develop to metastatic disease.
 We focus on the cross talk between malignant cells and the vascular system, immune cells, and secreted extracellular vesicles (exosomes), and the mechanisms whereby these heterotypic interactions regulate tumor progression in experimental cancer models.
-This is being studied primarily in transgenic mouse models of breast, lung and pancreatic neuronedocrine carcinogenesis, in which both malignant and host cells are genetically engineered to be visualized or depleted, or to modify their expression of coding or non-coding genes of interest.
-Furthermore, we examine how the interplay between the tumor and the host can be harnessed for improving tumor response to anti-cancer therapies.
+This is being studied primarily in genetic models of breast and lung cancer, and melanoma, in which both malignant and host cells are engineered to be visualized or depleted, or to modify their expression of genes of interest.
+Furthermore, we examine how the interplay between the tumor and the host can be harnessed for improving tumor response to anti-cancer therapies, in particular immunotherapies.

 11/2018.
 Congratulations to Ioanna and Chiara on the acceptance of their paper in Nature Cell Biology!